The Meaningless Meaning Behind Blur’s Joke-Gone-Right, “Song 2”

 It wasn’t easy

-“Song 2” is a two-minute song with two verses and two choruses.
-For those lucky enough to have witnessed Blur play the song in front of a stadium full of people, it’s apparent the song emphasizes feeling over meaning.
+“Song 2” lasts only two minutes with two verses and two choruses.
+If you’ve witnessed Blur play it in front of a stadium full of people, it’s apparent the song emphasizes feeling over meaning.
+“Woo-hoo!”

 “Song 2” feels like the release of pure joy.
-It’s the sound of angst becoming bliss.
-The distorted f-you to the record company turned out to be a massive hit.
-After two reinventions, Blur, ironically, wrote their signature song, which sounded very American.
+It’s also the sound of angst becoming bliss.
+A distorted F-you to the record company.
+After two reinventions, Blur, ironically, wrote their defining song which sounded very American.

 Photo by Cassandra Hannagan/Getty Images